Plan For Your Move!

 Changing your permanent address is a big step.
 Be sure to fill out an official change of address form with the U.S. Postal Service once you have a new home.

 This ensures your bills, important documents, and more get forwarded to your new home, giving you time to notify all relevant parties of the address change.

 Once you know where you’re living, it’ll be easier to find and compare utilities like electric, water, internet, television, and other services.
 As soon as you sign a lease, you can start doing your research.
 Lastly, if your move is out of state, be sure to look at local government sites to understand how to change your car title/registration and driver’s license.
 Many have a time limit for changing your plates and license after changing your residency.

 Moving is an adventure and, like any adventure, will have positives and negatives attached.

-Keeping a good attitude will help make some of the more tedious items — packing, shopping for movers, car titling, and licensing, among others — a little less draining.
+Keeping a positive attitude will help make some of the more tedious items — packing, shopping for movers, car titling, and licensing, etc. — a little less draining.